 Photo credit: istock

-Tags: marketing communications consultant, marketing communications consultant Ottawa, marketing communications plan, marcom plan, marketing tactics, website planning, event planning, copywriting, Irene Crosby, Target Insight Marketing Communications
+Tags: marketing communications consultant, marketing communications consultant Ottawa, marketing communications plan, marcom plan, marketing tactics, website planning, event planning, content writing, Irene Crosby, Target Insight Marketing Communications